noudess/docs-main/Ground-Up-Windows-Install.md

 #### This guide is intended for doing a "from the ground up" installation of a windows server.
-It is not the recommended or typical route, we suggest using the [[Windows]] install instead for most cases.
+It is not the recommended or typical route, we suggest using the [[Windows-Server]] install instead for most cases.